Installing drainage in the basement

 Climate change is causing increasingly heavy rainfall.
-Because of these heavy rainstorms, there is also a greater chance of flooding.
-This may call for measures to better protect your home from flooding.
+These heavy rains also increase the risk of flooding.
+This may require measures to better protect your home against flooding.
 One such measure is installing drainage in your basement.

 What does installing drainage in your basement involve?

-If your basement is not waterproof and the foundation around your home is not good, water can enter the basement.
-To ensure that this water can also leave your basement again, you can install drainage in your basement.
-You can install drainage in different places, in the rim, floor or wall.
-Depending on where the water enters, you choose one of these forms.
+If your basement is not waterproof and the foundation around your home is not sound, water can enter the basement.
+To ensure that this water can also drain out of your basement, you can install drainage in your basement.
+You can install the drainage in various places, in the edge, the floor, or the wall.
+Depending on where the water enters, you can choose one of these options.

 Edge drainage

-For draining moisture that enters the basement through the seam, the place where basement floor and walls meet.
-A masonry stone gutter fitted with a waterproof cement ring directs the water to a collection point, where a pump drains it.
+For draining moisture that enters the basement through the seam, the place where the basement floor and walls meet.
+A brick gutter fitted with a waterproof cement ring directs the water to a collection point, where a pump drains it away.

 Floor drainage

-For drainage of water entering the basement through the floor.
-The floor is provided with strips with a studded membrane.
-Through the membrane, the water flows through channels to a collection point, where a pump drains it.
+For draining water that enters the basement through the floor.
+The floor is fitted with strips with a studded membrane.
+The water flows through the membrane via channels to a collection point, where a pump drains it away.

 Wall drainage

-When water enters through the walls and draining the basement is not possible, you choose wall drainage.
-On a newly installed wall, you apply a studded membrane.
-The membrane causes the water to flow to the floor membrane.
+If water enters through the walls and tanking of the basement is not possible, then you should opt for wall drainage.
+Apply a dimpled membrane to a new wall.
+The membrane ensures that the water runs to the floor membrane.

-The installation of basement drainage is possible from about €3000.
+Installing drainage in the basement is possible from around €3000.
 Request a quote for your specific situation.

-This measure makes sense if (ground) water flows into the basement through a door or other opening on the first floor, through the walls or through the sewer system.
+This measure is useful if (ground)water flows into the basement through a door or other opening on the ground floor, through the walls, or through the sewer system.